Income Tax Deadline

 - Investment Loan – For those of you who have the risk tolerance to leverage your investments, then providing that the funds were used for eligible investments, you will be able to claim the interest on the loan.
 Here are some key considerations with an investment loan.

-- Transit Pass Tax Credit – For those of you who use the public transit system, you may be eligible to claim your transit expenses as a tax credit.
-For example, if you paid $1200 in transit expenses for 2014, you would receive a tax credit of $180.
+- Transit Pass Tax Credit – This tax credit is eliminated for transit costs after June 2017.
+For those of you who use the public transit system, you may be eligible to claim your transit expenses as a tax credit.
+For example, if you paid $100 in transit expenses before June 2017, you would receive a tax credit of $15.
 I’ve never claimed this one (public transit where I live isn’t ideal), so make sure to do your own due diligence.
 More detailed info here.

 After preparing all your paperwork prior to the income tax deadline, there are a few options.
-You can DIY via tax paid online software like UFile or TurboTax, or free via Studiotax or Simple Tax.
-Other options include doing an old school paper return, or using an accountant.
+You can DIY via tax paid online software like TurboTax, or free via Studiotax or Simple Tax (thumbs up!).
+Other options include doing an old-school paper return or using an accountant.

 Even if you have an accountant, you’ll save them time, therefore save you money if you have everything organized before submitting to them.
-Personally, I think that if it’s a fairly simple return with regular salary and perhaps some investment income, then an online program would be just fine.
+Personally, I think that if it’s a fairly simple return with a regular salary and perhaps some investment income, then an online program would be just fine.
 However, as the tax situation gets more complicated (your own business etc), then it may warrant paying for professional advice.